modular/modular/KGEN/docs/public/programming-manual.md

 value ownership goals to satisfy its borrow checker, but relies on values being movable, which makes it challenging to express custom move constructors and can put a lot of stress on `memcpy` performance.
-In Python, everything is a reference to a class, so it has never really faced these issues.
+In Python, everything is a reference to a class, so it never really faces issues with types.

 For Mojo, we benefit from learning from these existing systems, and aim to provide a model that is very powerful while still easy to learn and understand.